Glossary

 Some of the challenges with this pricing method include the choice of the demand function (e.g., linear or exponential), the identification and exclusion of “outliers” that do not support the expected relationship between price and sales, and the way the price elasticity is computed from the regression line – as the price elasticity varies along the curve.

 Such models often suffer from poor fit quality, as typical regression models – linear or otherwise – do not capture well the dynamics and customer choices that determine sales in a market.
-Therefore, in practice such price elasticity analyses are often tweaked to support the expected result.
+Therefore, such price elasticity analyses are often tweaked to support the expected result.